trilobit-gmbh/contao-calculator-bundle/README.md

 The Calculator Bundle allows you to perform a variety of operations by using an insert-tag.
 Possible operations could be arithmetical operations with which it is possible to do simple to complex calculations.
-By using the Symfony Expression Language it is also possible to define variables and to use these again for operations.
+By using the Symfony Expression Language it is also possible to define variables and to use these for operations.
-These variables are defined in the config.yml and have to be constructed like an array.
+These variables can either be defined in a `config.yml` but then they must start with the array `parameters` and be stored in `www/app/config` of your website.
+Or you add the variables to your `parameters.yml` of your website, as in the example below.

 Structure